sphericalcylinder/MetalCompute/docs/mainpage.md

     MTLCompute::Kernel kernel(gpu, "default.metallib");

-    MTLCompute::CommandManager manager(gpu, kernel);
+    MTLCompute::CommandManager<float> manager(gpu, kernel);

 }
 ```

+For textures with multiple components, you'll want to have the same  CommandManager template argument.
+This means
+that for now you can't use textures with multiple components along with buffers, but it will be fixed in an upcoming
+release.

 The index lists for buffers and textures are seperate.
 This means that you can load a buffer at index 0 and a
-texture at index 0 as well.
+texture at index 0 as well (under the previous condition).
 These indecies should correspond to the indecies in your MSL function.

 Then to load a buffer at index 0 and a texture at index 0: